Grants and Scholarships

 These grants fund new broad-based community organizations that are less than three years old.
 These grants are committed for one year at a time and an organization is eligible for a maximum of three years funding.
 They do not have to be consecutive grants.
 The grants sum range generally from $5,000 to $6,000 depending on the demonstrated need.
 Only online applicarions will be considered.

 CBCO Housing Grants

-The deadline for applications for 2014 funding was June 30.
+The deadline for applications for 2015 funding is June 30.
 Only applications submitted online will be considered for funding.
-Please check back in March 2015 for new deadlines.
+Please check back in March 2016 for new deadlines.

 Decisions regarding grant awards will be made by the Presbyterian Hunger Program Advisory Committee in the Fall.

 If you have any questions about the grant application, please contact Trey Hammond at (505) 239-8674 or contact by email.

 The Small Church and Community Ministry Office, in partnership with the Presbyterian Hunger Program provides scholarships up to $500 to help Presbyterians attend training events run by the national networks of community organizing (such as IAF, PICO, DART and Gamaliel Foundation).